jolegrand/bricklink-export/README.md

   -l, --list            list of wanted lists
   -c, --colors          list of colors
   -e ID, --export ID    wanted list to export
-  -a, -all	  	Export all lists in files.
-The file names are given by the list names.
+  -a, -all	  	export all lists in files at a given location.
+File names are given by the list names.
 ```